Financial Aid Appeals

 We recognize that you or your family’s finances can change unexpectedly.
 If you feel that your financial aid offer is no longer representative of your ability to pay for college, we can walk you through the appeal process.

 - A completed FAFSA is required in order for your appeal to be reviewed.

 - If you decide to move forward with an appeal, it is your responsibility to provide additional documents.
 Check your email regularly and provide the requested documents as soon as you can.
 The sooner we receive your documents, the sooner we can provide a decision.

-- The appeals process is for federal (e.g. Pell Grant) and state (e.g. Cal Grant) need-based aid.
+- The Special Circumstances Appeal process is for federal (e.g. Pell Grant) and state (e.g. Cal Grant) need-based aid.
 Typically, an increase of institutional aid (e.g. merit scholarships and grants) is not considered.

 Types of Appeals

-- Dependency Appeal: You may be eligible for this appeal if you experienced extenuating circumstances like homelessness, incarceration of your parents, an abusive family environment, or more.
+- Unusual Circumstances Appeal: You may be eligible for this appeal if you experienced extenuating circumstances like homelessness, incarceration of your parents, an abusive family environment, or more.

 - Satisfactory Academic Progress (SAP) Appeal: Your financial aid offer is contingent on maintaining good academic standing as a student.
 If you are not meeting Satisfactory Academic Progress (SAP), you will be offered the opportunity to appeal so that you can reinstate your financial aid.
 You may be eligible for this appeal if you experienced extenuating circumstances that prevented you from meeting SAP.

-If you think any of these situations might apply to you, please reach out to us about appealing your financial aid offer.
+If you think any of these situations might apply to you, please reach out to us about appealing your financial aid.
 We would be happy to speak with you.